Freight Broker vs Asset-Based Carrier: Which Is Better?

 A brokerage carrier, on the other hand, does not own their own equipment.
 When they need equipment, warehouses, or to arrange other modes of transport, all of that is outsourced to a third-party provider.
 However, and partly because they outsource, they do tend to be a bit more flexible than an asset-based carrier, in many ways.

-A brokerage shipping company typically utilizes a large network of third-party companies to route shipments based on individual company needs.
-Since they don’t own their own equipment, they have less of a capital risk involved in the movement.
+A brokerage shipping company typically utilizes a large network of freight capacity providers to route shipments based on individual company needs.
+Since they don't own their own equipment, they have less of a capital risk involved in the movement.
 And, unlike with an asset-based carrier, brokerage carriers are able to easily ship intermodal or multimodal freight.

 If anything, a brokerage carrier is a miniature 3PL focused solely on the freight movement portion of the supply chain.